ivpn/ivpn.net/src/content/pages/privacy-guides/vpn-latency-explained.md

 - In case of a peering issue in the path between the user and a remote server.
 By using a VPN, the network traffic is likely to use a different network path without the peering issue.

-If you are not concerned or impacted by these cases, a VPN will not improve your connection speed.
+If you are not concerned or affected by these cases, a VPN will not improve your connection speed.

 # Conclusion

 You learned about **latency**, **bandwidth** and **throughput**.
 A VPN negatively affects all of them to some degree.

 The higher your bandwidth is, the higher the chance it will be limited by a VPN.
-In fact, many people got access to gigabit (1 Gbps) internet access [over the last years](https://gigabitmonitor.com/), while the network bandwidth available in datacenters did not increase proportionally.
-The servers used by VPN operators are often bandwidth limited by their network provider, and 10 Gbps networks accesses are still not widespread in hosting companies.
+In fact, many people got access to gigabit (1 Gbit/s) internet access [over the last years](https://gigabitmonitor.com/), while the network bandwidth available in data centres did not increase proportionally.
+The servers used by VPN operators are often bandwidth limited by their network provider, and 10 Gbit/s networks accesses are still not widespread in hosting companies.

 When it comes to latency, since it's related to the travelled distance of network packets when using a VPN, you may want an exit node closer or farther from your location.
 Deciding which exit node to use comes down to a balance between speed penalty and privacy: